 A friendly troll with a magic green thumb grows one flower too many for the queen, whose laws require all trolls to act meanly, be ugly and scare humans whenever possible.
 As a punishment, he is exiled to a world of concrete, where he should live a life of proper trolldom: Manhattan.
 But of all places, his pod lands in Central Park, where he feels right at home.
 He befriends a young brother and sister, out for the day unknown to their parents, and must immediately protect them from the queen's attack.
-In the process, the boy learns responsibility, and the unpopular queen is overthrown.
+This is an adventure that teaches the importance of love and responsibility.
 Written by

 Cynan Rees <firstname.lastname@example.org>

 The spectacular adventure of a magical troll who teaches two children that when you believe in yourself...
 You can do anything!